ssfsx17/ffpnp/Jobs/Oracle.md

 Empowerment (2 MP) (single) - Attempt to drain an amount of MP equal to your Level.
 Magic Defense is not applied.

+Precognitive Precautions (12 MP) (single) - Gives an amount of Shield HP equal to Spirit * Level.

 Quiescence (16 MP) (multi) - Attempt to cause Silence status (4).

 ### Mystic Arts T3